sysfce2/AviSynth_masktools/README.md

   0: uses lut and internal realtime calculation
   1: Expr, when bit depth>=10 or lutxyza
   2: When masktools would use realtime calc,  Passes the expressions, scale_inputs and clamp_float parameter to the "Expr" filter in Avisynth+
+  3: Expr, always passed (from 2.2.17)

-  For modes 1 and 2: passes the expression strings, scale_inputs and clamp_float parameters to the "Expr" filter in Avisynth+
+  For modes 1, 2 and 3: passes the expression strings, scale_inputs and clamp_float parameters to the "Expr" filter in Avisynth+

   Note #1: Avisynth+ internal precision is 32bit float, masktools2 is double (usually no difference can be seen) Note #2: Some keywords (e.g. bit shift) are not available on Avisynth+